hengjiew/MFIX-Exa/docs/source/ManagingGridHierarchy_Chapter.rst

 We use the phrase "load balancing" here to refer to the combined process of grid creation (and re-creation when regridding) and distribution of grids to MPI ranks.

-See :ref:`sec:grid_creation` for grids are created, i.e. how the :cpp:`BoxArray` on which :cpp:`MultiFabs` will be built is defined at each level.
+See :ref:`sec:grid_creation` for how grids are created, i.e. how the :cpp:`BoxArray` on which :cpp:`MultiFabs` will be built is defined at each level.

 See :ref:`sec:load_balancing` for the strategies AMReX supports for distributing